-If you were contributing to the scheme on at any time between 1 April 1998 and 30 September 2006 some or all of your benefits paid early could be protected from the reduction if you are a protected member.
+If you were contributing to the scheme at any time between 1 April 1998 and 30 September 2006, some or all of your benefits paid early could be protected from the reduction if you are a protected member.

-The only occasion where this protection does not automatically apply is if you choose to voluntarily take your pension on or after age 55 and before age 60.
+The only occasion where this protection does not automatically apply is if you voluntarily choose to take your pension on or after age 55 and before age 60.
 Your council can choose to allow the protection to apply - this is a discretion and you can ask your council what their policy is on this.

 Your council can agree not to make any reduction on compassionate grounds.
 This is a council discretion; you can ask your council what their policy is on this.

-If you voluntarily retire before age 65 you do not have to receive immediate payment of your benefits and can defer them within the LGPS for payment later as detailed in the Ceasing to be a councillor before retirement section.
+If you voluntarily retire before age 65, you do not have to receive immediate payment of your benefits and can defer them within the L G P S for payment later as detailed in the Leaving the Scheme before retirement section.

 Points to note on early retirement

-If your council gives their consent to pay immediate early retirement benefits before age 55 this may result in a tax charge on your benefits.
-This would be in addition to the normal PAYE tax on your monthly pension.
-Payment of benefits on or after age 55 will not result in this additional tax charge.
+If your council gives their consent to pay immediate early retirement benefits before age 55, this may result in a tax charge on your benefits.
+This would be in addition to the normal P A Y E tax on your monthly pension.
+There will be no additional tax charge if your benefits are paid on or after age 55.

-If your council gives consent to immediate early retirement benefits on or after age 50 and before age 55 your pension will be paid at a flat rate until age 55.
-At age 55 your pension will be increased by the accumulated effect of inflation since you retired and then increased each year after age 55 in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)).
+If your council gives consent to immediate early retirement benefits on or after age 50 and before age 55, your pension will be paid at a flat rate until age 55.
+At age 55 your pension will be increased by the accumulated effect of inflation since you retired and then increased each year after age 55 in line with the appropriate cost of living index, currently the Consumer Prices Index (C P I).

 See also General points to note on retirement benefits.

 Late retirement